| | |

 To use the kakeibo system, you will need a notebook or spreadsheet to track your income and expenses.

-You will want to record all of your income and expenses for the month and how much you have saved.
+You will want to record your monthly income and expenses and how much you have saved.

 You can total up your income and expenses at the end of the month to see how much money you have leftover.